 5. Squeeze Reliever, The Multi-Functional “Pressure Therapy”

 Pokemon is entertaining and still a hot ticket item for all children.
 Something about Pichacu that captures the attention of everyone!
-The most popular item out there are the sets of Pokemon Cards.
+The most popular item out there is the sets of Pokemon Cards.

 7. Color Smash by Pressman Toys